Animusic: Animusic 3

 Since the 2015 Kickstarter update, no further updates have been posted on the platform.
 In August 2017, the Animusic headquarters was sold to RP Solutions, Inc.

 In August 2019, the Animusic website was briefly taken down, and replaced by a generic template with a small explanation that the site is undergoing a redesign.

 According to the New York State Division of Corporations, State Records, and UCC, Animusic is still an active domestic limited liability company and is registered to an address in Cortland, New York.
-The status of Wayne Lytle is publicly unknown; however, the Cortland property that the limited liability company is registered under has been sold as of November, 2021.
+The status of Wayne Lytle is publicly unknown; however, the Cortland property that the limited liability company is registered under has been sold as of November 2021.
+In August 2025, the subscription for Animusic's website domain was not renewed and is not online as of June 2026.

 Software programs

 According to the company's FAQ, animation is created procedurally with their own proprietary MIDImotion engine.
 Discreet 3D Studio Max was used for modeling, lighting, cameras, and rendering.
 Maps were painted with Corel Painter, Deep Paint 3D, and Photoshop.
-They have also created their own software called ANIMUSIC|studio that is based on scene-graph technology.
+They have also created their own software called ANIMUSIC studio that is based on scene-graph technology.
 According to an August 2015 newsletter, Animusic was using Unreal Engine 4 for the production of Animusic 3.